leapdao/docs/docs/recipes/bridge.md

 Once succeed, your exit is registered.
 You will get your tokens on the root chain in a 7 days as per normal Plasma procedure.

 ⚠️IMPORTANT: make sure your dapp is not using exited UTXO after you've submitted your exit.
 There is a certain delay between the on-chain `startExit` transaction and Exit transaction on plasma.
-If you spend exited transaction before Exit tx on plasma is created, your exit becomes invalid and may be challenged by anyone.
+If you spend the exited transaction before the Exit tx on plasma is created, your exit becomes invalid and may be challenged by anyone.